tomchor/Oceanostics.jl/README.md

 ## Installation

-To install the latest registered tagged version from Julia:
+To install the latest stable version from Julia:
 ```julia
 julia> ]
 (@v1.8) pkg> add Oceanostics